chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ctl_private_chef_services.rst

    * - Command
      - Description
    * - ``service-list``
      - Displays a list of all the |chef private| services.
-Those enabled on the machine are labeled with an *.
+Those enabled on the machine are labeled with an asterisk (*).
    * - ``status``
      - Shows the status of the |chef private| services.
 The output will vary based on the configuration of a given server.
 This command can also be run for an individual service, rather than every service: